St. Louis Employer Negligence Lawyers

-Most workers know that if they are injured on the job they can seek payment from their company’s workers’ compensation insurance carrier.
-Injured workers will often call up our office raving about how negligent their employer has been, but that generally is not going to be a factor in the case.
-The law in Missouri has limits on what an employer can be liable for.
-In exchange, workers gave up their right to sue for negligence.
-That is important, because workers compensation guidelines can be very low.
-For example, ProPublica estimates that the average worker that loses a leg in Missouri will be paid $102,679.
-In contrast, if a truck driver negligently crushed a pedestrian’s leg on the street the verdict could easily reach into seven figures as juries attempt to compensate for intangible factors like pain and suffering.
-In fact, Missouri’s workers’ compensation law can actually use an employee’s negligence to take away compensation, even though similar rules do not exist for employers.
-Missouri Statutes Section 287.120 says that benefits can be reduced by 25% to 50% if the employee had actual knowledge of the safety rule and failed to follow the rule.
+Most workers know that if they are injured on the job, they can seek payment from their company’s workers’ compensation insurance carrier.
+Injured workers will often call our office and mention how negligent their employer has been, but this is generally not going to be a factor in the case.
+The law in Missouri has limits on what an employer can be held liable for.
+In most cases, you cannot sue your employer after a workplace accident, even when your employer was clearly negligent.

+Additionally, Missouri’s workers’ compensation law can actually use an employee’s negligence to take away compensation, even though similar rules do not exist for employers.
+Missouri Statutes Section 287.120 says that benefits can be reduced by 25% to 50% if the employee had actual knowledge of a safety rule and failed to follow the rule.

 Third Parties Can Be Sued for Negligence

 All that being said, employers in Missouri do have a duty to provide a safe workplace.
 While it is extremely difficult to pursue an employer negligence claim, workers’ compensation laws do nothing to restrict lawsuits against third parties when third-party negligence contributes to an on-the-job injury.

 For example, if a fast-food worker is assaulted by someone attempting to rob the store, that injured worker could sue the robber directly in a civil injury claim, despite having limited claims related to employer negligence.